Koinonia: Sacramental meaning

+The term "Holy Communion" refers to part of the Christian rite called the Eucharist, and informally the two terms are often used interchangeably.
 The Eucharist is the sacrament of communion with one another in the one body of Christ.
 This was the full meaning of eucharistic koinonia in the early Catholic Church.
 St. Thomas Aquinas wrote, "the Eucharist is the sacrament of the unity of the Church, which results from the fact that many are one in Christ."

 Between churches

 By metonymy, the term is used of a group of Christian churches that have this close relationship of communion with each other.
 An example is the Anglican Communion.

 If the relationship between the churches is complete, involving fullness of "those bonds of communion – faith, sacraments and pastoral governance – that permit the Faithful to receive the life of grace within the Church", it is called full communion.
 However, the term "full communion" is frequently used in a broader sense, to refer instead to a relationship between Christian churches that are not united, but have only entered into an arrangement whereby members of each church have certain rights within the other.

 If a church recognizes that another church, with which it lacks bonds of pastoral governance, shares with it some of the beliefs and essential practices of Christianity, it may speak of "partial communion" between it and the other church.